 Warmth is another reason why your cat may want to sleep precisely where you sleep.
-Perhaps, in their minds, they need to keep you warm because you were not blessed with a fur coat.

 I have awakened during the night to see Mia lying on my shoulder, front paws crossed, staring at me with her big green eyes.
 Bonding and companionship with your cat continues day and night.

 Cats have a sixth sense when things in their hacienda are not right.
 Cats sense when you do not feel well and may change their sleep pattern and come to you to keep a watchful eye.